Wildlife Management Area General Regulations

 Big Game Hunting on WMAs

-Permits: WMAs with a “BG” after the name require a Big Game WMA Permit in order to hunt big game, in addition to the regular hunting and big game licenses.
-There are two types of big game WMA permits for all WMAs depending upon the hunt: Quota and Annual Non-quota WMA Big Game.
-Quota Permits must be obtained by application to the Tennessee Wildlife Resources Agency, and are allocated based upon a computer random drawing.
-Annual Non-quota WMA Big Game Permits, or Annual Senior Citizen Sportsman Permits are available at all license agents and offices of the TWRA and are valid for all non-quota big game hunts, including the Cherokee WMA, for the entire license year.
-Lifetime Sportsman and Sportsman License holders do not need to purchase the non-quota permit, and may apply for quota permits at no charge.
+Permits: WMAs with a “BG” after the name require a Big Game (Non-Quota/WMA) Permit in order to hunt big game, in addition to the regular hunting license and big game supplemental licenses.
+Quota Permits must be obtained by application to the TWRA, and are allocated by a computer drawing.
+Lifetime and Annual Sportsman License holders do not need to purchase the Non-Quota/WMA Permit, and may apply for Quota Permits at no charge.

-Youths hunting big game on a WMA: Proof of hunter education certificate is required for youths 10 years of age and older.
-An appropriate hunting license is also required for youths 13 years of age and older.
-All youths, age 6–16, are required to have a WMA Non-quota Big Game Permit or a quota permit where applicable, unless they are hunting with a Lifetime License.
-Youths age 6–16 may also apply for WMA quota hunts.
-Youths age 6–16 must be accompanied by an adult, 21 years of age or older, who must remain in a position to take immediate control of the hunting device, who is not required to have a license (if not hunting) but must wear 500 square inches of fluorescent orange.
+Youths hunting big game on a WMA: An appropriate hunting license is required for youths 13 years of age and older.
+All youths, ages 6–16, are required to have a Big Game (Non-Quota/WMA) Permit or a Quota Permit where applicable.
+Youths ages 6–16 must be accompanied by an adult, 21 years of age or older, who must remain in a position to take immediate control of the hunting device, who is not required to have a license (if not hunting) but must wear 500 square inches of fluorescent orange/pink.

 Muzzleloading firearms are legal on all gun hunts except where indicated under the individual WMA listings.